What do these acronyms mean?

 FEA, or CFD system uses its own proprietary database format; i.e., by definition

-they cannot speak to each other.
+they cannot speak to each other directly.
 While they will normally support all or nearly

 all of the same entity types they will be implemented and stored differently in